Sequoia/node-training/static/decks/express-routes.md

 4. `DELETE /count` sets count to 0

 Hints:
-* What scope does your counter live in?
+1. What scope does your counter live in?
-* Use Postman or another REST tool to post/delete
+2. Use Postman or another REST tool to post/delete

+Extra Credit:
+1. Reply with JSON (and appropriate headers!)

 ^
 - don't worry about post-data, will handle that later